COVID-19 Resources & Frequently Asked Questions

 At Baldwin Beauty School, we understand that the COVID-19 pandemic has created unprecedented challenges for you and your families.
 We hope that you are doing well and taking care of yourself and your family.
 We want you to remain safe and healthy.
 The school is following guidance from the U.S. Department of Education, NACCAS (our Accrediting agency), Texas Department of Licensing and Regulation (TDLR) and Governor Abbot’s directives.

 The leadership of Baldwin Beauty School understands the challenges you may be facing and are doing everything possible for you to complete your programs successfully.
-Programs have shifted to online instruction and business operations are being done remotely until otherwise notified.
-We anticipate partial reopening of campus operations beginning May 26th.
+Programs have shifted to include online instruction and modified campus operations.
+All precautions are being taken at our campuses.

 We recognize that you may have many questions during this time of uncertainty and hope to keep you informed as situations change.